Prowlcorp/Pokemon-Showdown-Vprowl-Client/website/pages/faq.md

 To change the background, click on the settings cog in the top right corner, then click on "Change Background".
 You can choose one from there, or upload your own.
 Alternatively, you can download the extension "Stylish" which will change the whole look of Pokemon Showdown!

-## Tiering

 ### What is Smogon?

 Smogon is the most comprehensive and accurate online resource for competitive Pokemon battling, comprising strategy articles, guides, forums and its own simulator, Pokémon Showdown.
 Smogon's tiering is the basis for Pokémon Showdown.

-### What does AG, Ubers, OU, UU, RU, NU or LC stand for?

-If you want to know more about a specific tier you can use the command `/tier [tier name]`; it will show you information about that format.
-For more information on other tiers available please visit [the Smogon dex](https://www.smogon.com/dex/ss/formats/).

-### What is the difference between Random Battle and Battle Factory?

-Pokémon in Random Battles are randomly generated from PU and above, whereas in Battle Factory, all Pokemon from both teams will belong from the same tier, and movesets are competitive.

 ### What does GXE mean?